Trinitron

 Trinitron was Sony's brand name for its line of aperture-grille-based CRTs used in television sets and computer monitors.
-One of the first truly innovative television systems to enter the market since the 1950s, the Trinitron was announced in 1968 to wide acclaim for its bright images, about 25% brighter than common shadow mask televisions of the same era.
-Constant improvement in the basic technology and attention to overall quality allowed Sony to charge a premium for Trinitron devices into the 1990s.
+It was one of the first television systems to enter the market since the 1950s.
+The first color Trinitron system was released in October 1968.
+100 million Trinitron systems had been sold by 1994.

 Patent protection on the basic Trinitron design ran out in 1996, and it quickly faced a number of competitors at much lower prices.
-Sony responded by introducing their flat-screen FD Trinitron designs (WEGA), which maintained their premier position in the market into the early 2000s.
-However, these designs were surpassed relatively quickly by plasma and LCD designs.
-Sony removed the last Trinitron televisions from their product catalogs in 2006, and ceased production in early 2008.
-Video monitors are the only remaining Trinitron products being produced by Sony, at a low production rate, although the basic technology can still be found in downmarket televisions from third parties.
+Sony ended production from Japanese plants in 2004, and stopped selling them in the United States and Canada in 2006.
+Sony continued to sell Trinitrons in China, India, and regions of South America using tubes delivered from their Singapore plant until it ended production in March 2008.
+During its lifespan, 280 million Trinitron tubes were built.
+At its peak, 20 million were made annually.

 The name Trinitron was derived from trinity, meaning the union of three, and tron from electron tube, after the way that the Trinitron combined the three separate electron guns of other CRT designs into one.